SyncfusionExamples/WPF-Diagram-Examples/Samples/Annotations/HighlightNodeAndAnnotation/README.md

 # Annotation Visibility sample

-This sample demonstrates how to highlight a node when an annotation is selected, and vice versa.
+This sample demonstrates how to highlight a node when  selecting an annotation, and vice versa.

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/annotation/defineannotation